JohnTheodoreNicholson/JohnTheodoreNicholson.github.io/_pages/cv.md

 Service and leadership
 ======
 * Committee member for the McMaster Math and Stats Careers Workshop
-* Mentor in the shadowing program offered through the McMaster Office of Undergraduate Research
+* Mentor in the shadowing program offered through the McMaster Office of Undergraduate Research, Fall 2025 - Present